Braised Pork Ribs and Bitter Gourd in Black Bean Sauce – salty fermented black beans act as a perfect foil to the bitter gourd in this flavorful dish.

 Bitter gourd has a distinct bitter taste and you may wonder why people would want to eat this fruit.
 It is definitely an acquired taste but it is a taste that grows on you.
 I remember not liking it as a child but I really enjoy it now.
 It has a crunchy texture similar to that of a cucumber or bell pepper.
 Bitter gourd is said to have many medicinal values and is used as a folk medicine for diabetes.

-This dish is very similar to the steamed pork ribs in black bean sauce found in dim sum restaurants except that here, I braised the pork ribs and added the bitter gourd.
-I used a Chinese sandpot for braising but you can definitely use a regular pot for this dish.
+This Braised Pork Ribs and Bitter Gourd in Black Bean Sauce dish is very similar to the steamed pork ribs in black bean sauce found in dim sum restaurants except that here, I braised the pork ribs and added the bitter gourd.
+I used a Chinese sand pot for braising but you can definitely use a regular pot for this dish.
 For more on claypots, do check out my post Claypot Chicken Rice for the different types available out there and their uses.

-- 2 red anaheim chilies, cut into small pieces
+- 2 red chilies (cut into small pieces)

 - 3 cloves garlic